Louise Pagenkopf: Life

-Louise Pagenkopf was born on 3 March 1856 in Fürstenberg/Havel, Germany.
-She lived in Berlin from 1871.
-There she studied at The Royal School of Art in Berlin.
+Louise Pagenkopf was born on 3 March 1856 in Fürstenberg/Havel, Kingdom of Prussia.
+She lived in Berlin from 1871, there she studied at The Royal School of Art in Berlin.
 She was a student of R. Warthemüller, Walter Leistikow and Walter Moras.
 From 1894 to 1899 she traveled to southern Germany, Paris (1895/96) and French-speaking Switzerland.
 She was a member of the artists' association in Berlin.